OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 - **AveragedSource**: The AveragedSource is derived from the SimpleSource and shares the same properties except that it uses an averaging resampling instead of a nearest neighbour algorithm as in SimpleSource, when the size of the destination rectangle is not the same as the size of the source rectangle.
 Note: a more general mechanism to specify resampling algorithms can be used.
 See above paragraph about the 'resampling' attribute.

-- **ComplexSource**: The ComplexSource_ is derived from the SimpleSource (so it shares the SourceFilename, SourceBand, SrcRect and DestRect elements), but it provides support to rescale and offset the range of the source values.
+- **ComplexSource**: The ComplexSource_ is derived from the SimpleSource (so it shares the SourceFilename, SourceBand, SrcRect and DstRect elements), but it provides support to rescale and offset the range of the source values.
 Certain regions of the source can be masked by specifying the NODATA value, or starting with GDAL 3.3, with the <UseMaskBand>true</UseMaskBand> element.

-- **KernelFilteredSource**: The KernelFilteredSource_ is a pixel source derived from the Simple Source (so it shares the SourceFilename, SourceBand, SrcRect and DestRect elements, but it also passes the data through a simple filtering kernel specified with the Kernel element.
+- **KernelFilteredSource**: The KernelFilteredSource_ is a pixel source derived from the Simple Source (so it shares the SourceFilename, SourceBand, SrcRect and DstRect elements, but it also passes the data through a simple filtering kernel specified with the Kernel element.

 - **MaskBand**: This element represents a mask band that is specific to the VRTRasterBand it contains.
 It must contain a single VRTRasterBand child element, that is the description of the mask band itself.